pengov/PyVecLib/README.md

 # vecLib
 *vecLib/PyVecLib* is a cross platform vector library for Python.
-He can be used for vector manipulation for video games or for simulations.
+It can be used for vector manipulation for video games or for simulations.

 * vecLib [Github]
 * vecLib [Pypi]

-VecLib is a pure python library so he didn't need any requirements except python>=3.4
+VecLib is a pure python library so it doesn't have any requirements except python>=3.4

 ## Installation
 vecLib is installable from PyPi